 David Prowse only portrayed Darth Vader completely for the first half of the movie.
 In the second half of the movie, the character was played by Bob Anderson (stuntman) during the fight sequence, and Sebastian Shaw after the character is unmasked.
 James Earl Jones voiced the character throughout, with the exception of the unmasking scene.

-Another reason for filming under the guise of nondescript horror movie title, "Blue Harvest" was partly to put off any snoopers and also because the production found that if they mentioned they were working on the next Star Wars film, suppliers would automatically ramp up their prices, assuming that money was no object for Lucasfilm.
+Another reason for filming under the guise of non-descript horror movie title, "Blue Harvest" was partly to put off any snoopers, and also because the production found out that if they mentioned they were working on the next Star Wars movie, suppliers would automatically ramp up their prices, assuming that money was no object for Lucasfilm.

 In the Battle of Endor, many of the "ships" and other objects far in the background are actually things like chewed-up gum.
 The crew knew there was so much action going on that people would not notice things like this use to fill up the picture in the background.

 Before filming began, it was discovered that all of Darth Vader's light-saber props had either been lost or stolen.
 Thus, one of Luke Skywalker's "stunt" saber props from Star Wars: Episode V - The Empire Strikes Back (1980) had to be quickly cannibalized into a "Vader-esque" saber for this movie.

 The first screening of this movie (using an early cut) was reportedly a disaster, with George Lucas deriding the editing, and the fact that it didn't feel like a Star Wars movie.
 Eventually, editor Sean Barton did his own cut that Lucas preferred a lot more, and it was this cut from which the final version was crafted.